 A. Rodents transported in their home cage will retain the cage card holder and cage card including ID on their cage card.

-B. Rodents transported in a temporary container will retain their cage card for placement on the new cage.
+B. Rodents tranported in a temporary container will retain their cage card for placement on the new cage.

 Transport from the Barriers is ONE-WAY ONLY.
 Rodents do not return to Barriers.
 These transports are often within the same building but may also be between buildings on campus.

 When rodents need to be transferred between animal facilities and/or animal rooms on campus, PI or Designated Research Staff completes required transfer documents [See XI.
 Documents Required for Approval of TRANSPORT/TRANSFER] at least three (3) business days BEFORE animals must be moved.
-LASC staff then reviews request and if there are no issues/concerns packs and transfers rodents to the new animal room/animal facility, where they are unpacked and placed in their new home cage.
-LASC staff is available to transfer rodents Tuesday, Wednesdays and Thursdays excluding holidays.
+BUASC staff then reviews request and if there are no issues/concerns packs and transfers rodents to the new animal room/animal facility, where they are unpacked and placed in their new home cage.

 A. For transport between the animal room and the laboratory or core study areas: